thiagofcm/Modbus_Slave_RICA2/README.md

 ![top](https://github.com/thiagofcm/Modbus_Slave_RICA2/blob/main/Images/top.jpeg)

-This project, developed for the Industrial Networks II discipline, focuses on the implementation of network protocols in an industrial control system dedicated to the pasteurization of beverages.
-We developed our own Modbus Slave which was connected to the Siemens S7-1200 PLC, that was connected to a Profinet network.
-The primary objective was to achieve seamless integration between Profinet and Modbus TCP protocols, connecting our device, a three-phase motor/inverter and the Siemens S7-1200 PLC.
+This project, created for the Industrial Networks II course, emphasizes the implementation of network protocols in an industrial control system dedicated to beverage pasteurization.
+We designed a custom Modbus Slave that interfaced with the Siemens S7-1200 PLC, itself connected to a Profinet network.
+The main goal was to achieve smooth integration between Profinet and Modbus TCP protocols, facilitating the connection of our device and a three-phase motor/inverter, with the Siemens S7-1200 PLC.

 ## Features